Naruto4u/Class-Project/quiz.md

 d.
 No problems could arise from diffrent rendering tools between browsers
 ```

-## What is a potential impact of inconsistent support for web standards across different browsers?
+## What is a potential impact of not updating browsers?
 ```
 a.
 The website will always perform faster on every browser.
 b.
 Some elements of the website may not work or display correctly in certain browsers.